 Comments

 1. Yay!
-So happy to hear you enjoyed the recipe, Jen!
-They are!
+So happy to hear you enjoyed the recipe, Colin!
 Thanks so much for taking the time to leave a comment and rating!

 1. Yay!
-So happy to hear you enjoyed the recipe, Andrea!
-They’re so good and easy.
+So happy to hear you enjoyed the recipe, Kym!
+I’m glad you tried them.
 Thanks so much for taking the time to leave a comment and rating!

 1. Yay!
-So happy to hear you enjoyed the recipe, Cheryl!
-Happy Holidays to you!
+So happy to hear you enjoyed the recipe, Leah!
 Thanks so much for taking the time to leave a comment!

 1. Yay!
-So happy to hear you enjoyed the recipe, Tom!
-That’s awesome praise.
+So happy to hear you enjoyed the recipe, Leah!
+That’s amazing to hear.
 Thanks so much for taking the time to leave a comment and rating!

 1. Yay!
-So happy to hear you enjoyed the recipe, Danab!
+So happy to hear you enjoyed the recipe, Betty!
 Thanks so much for taking the time to leave a comment and rating!